 Port Townsend Walking Tour

 A local guide dressed in Victorian-era dress will greet you at the ship for a one-of-a-kind welcome to Port Townsend.
-These lively guides will take you through the historic downtown area and go into detail about the many colorful characters that helped build the city.
-Learn about the interesting architecture located throughout the city, the waterfront district’s unique past, and how this tiny city came to be called the “New York of the West.”
+This lively guide will take you through the historic downtown area telling tales about the many colorful characters that helped build the city.
+Learn about the city's interesting architecture, the waterfront district’s unique past, and how this tiny town came to be called the “New York of the West.”

 Tour of Fort Worden State Park